When should LiveUpdate Administrator (LUA) be used to manage Symantec product and content updates in an environment?

 - Consolidated management of updates for multiple Symantec products in secure environments

 For environments where content updates must be tested before use in production, LUA downloads can be configured to block new content from being distributed to production distribution centers until the content has been tested.
 Any downloads marked "Must Test" cannot be distributed to production distribution centers until the content is manually marked as Passed.

 Note: Symantec Endpoint Protection Manager (SEPM) has this ability built-in through the LiveUpdate Content Policy.

 LUA can lower the amount of external bandwidth used to download updates for unmanaged Symantec products in certain circumstances.
 Since LUA downloads all available updates for each Product Version Language (PVL) it's configured for, bandwidth savings will depend on the size of the average update downloaded by the clients, the number of clients using that update, and the amount of data LUA has to download to supply the updates.
 Use the following guidelines for determining if LUA will lower external bandwidth usage in your environment:

-Note: The above guidance assumes an average LUA download size of 500 MB and an average client delta download size of 300 KB.
-For updates that utilize monthly Hub sets, there will be a much larger LUA download once a month of between 1.5 and 2.5 GB.
+Note: The above guidance assumes an average LUA download size of 13 GB and an average client delta download size of 2 MB.
+For updates that utilize monthly Hub sets, there will be a much larger LUA download once a month of between 1.5 and 2.5 GB per content type.
 A much larger client count would be required to provide an external bandwidth benefit for this monthly Hub download.

 LUA can be configured as a second source for updates for managed Symantec products such as SEP or Symantec Mail Security for Microsoft Exchange (SMSMSE).
 Use the guidance in the above Bandwidth saving section to determine if your environment would generate less external bandwidth using LUA or public LU.